Leo-nova/Project-Arken/README.md

 ## 👨‍💻 Author’s Note
 I am not an engineer — just an ordinary person who loves conversing with LLMs.
-Frustrated by hallucinations, I focused on how to control models using **pure text**, so that even without external tools, anyone can use AI safely and reliably.
+Frustrated by hallucinations, then focused on how to control models using **pure text**, so that even without external tools, anyone can use AI safely and reliably.

 ---